The general procedure can be divided into four stages: report, investigation, adjudication, and sanction.

 j.
 Once the hearing board reaches a decision, the Faculty Chair of the Honor Council will communicate in writing within 24 hours directly to the student the outcome of the hearing and any board recommendation.

 k.
 The student may petition the Honor Council for a new hearing within seven days of the date of the letter from the Faculty Chair informing the student of the outcome of the hearing.
 A new hearing shall be granted only on the basis of new evidence or a significant and material violation of procedure.
-The request for a new hearing must be explicit regarding the new evidence or procedural violation.
+The request for a new hearing must be explicit regarding evidence that is new and not to have been available at the time of hearing, or a procedural violation by the Honor Council or any participant in advance of or at the hearing.
 The Executive Committee of the Honor Council shall determine, by its sole discretion through a majority vote of the Committee members (excluding any members who served on the original hearing board, and student members who may have graduated by the time of the appeal), whether a new hearing may be granted.
 A new hearing board will be constituted in the same manner as the original hearing board.
 No member of the original hearing board, or of the Executive Committee who voted on the appeal, may be a member of the new board without the student's written approval.

 l.
 After the period for an appeal for a new hearing has passed, the student's Honor System file shall be sent to the student's Dean.
 The Dean of the student's school makes the final decision as to what sanction shall be imposed.
 It is expected, however, that absent unusual circumstances, the Dean will accept the recommendations of the hearing board.
 Before overturning a recommended sanction, the Dean will meet with representatives of the Executive Board and the chair of the hearing board to discuss the case.
 Having had this meeting, the Dean choosing to overrule the recommended sanction will give a detailed written explanation of how the sanction was changed and why that action was taken.
 This explanation will be kept in the student's Honor Council file.